sarvodaya-network/sarvodaya.eu/library/flosha/anti-organisation.md

 # Freedom from Organisation

-Vinoba called it Tantra-Mukti.
-Liberation from Organisation.

-But what does that mean?
+Vinoba called for *Tantra-Mukti*, which is usually translated as "liberation from organisation".
+But tantra actually is more referring to a "system".
+Etymologically it is related to a weft.
+A weft is what is interconnected with the warp into a whole.
+So is a system interconnected, it is a particular way of how things are in relation to others and according to particular rules.
+An organism is called a system too, in that it has a particular order and interconnected organs each functioning in dependence with others.
+Here system and organisation are one and the same.

+But there is one big difference between systems.
+There are natural systems, natural orders of things.
+And there are unnatural, man-made systems, man-made organisations, which have lots of influence on our life, while often being completely opposed to how natural systems function.

-It is rooted in an attitude against what organisations usually are.
+Vinobas *tantra-mukti* is rooted in an attitude against what man-made systems and organisations usually are.
 They contain a hierarchy.
 They come with specific rules.
 They come with a high degree of administrative demands, they are often rigid, inflexible and centralised; through centralisation they become coercive and the potential for abuse within grows.
+But it all could be purified by nonviolence.

 What does Sarvodaya actually want and represent?
 It is a non-violent social *order*.
 An *order* in which love, truth and compassion rule.

-It doesn't want a non-violent "state" or a non-violent "nation" or any other institution or organisation, what it wants is an order.
+It doesn't want a non-violent "state" or a non-violent "nation" or any other institution or organisation, nor a system, what it wants is an order.

-What is the difference between an order and an organisation?
+What is the difference between an order and an organisation or system?
 An order is a state, while organisation is the process of bringing that state about.
 When entering my room, one will find a particular order of things.
 It simply means that every thing has a particular place.
 It has the place that I have determined for it.
 I can change this order at any time, because I am the one who is ordering my things.
 The process of doing that, this may be called "organisation".